Next phase of Florida's texting and driving law goes into effect soon

 On July 1, texting while driving became a primary offense in Florida.
 That means, troopers can stop drivers for texting and driving.

-Unless it's a dangerous driving situation, Florida Highway Patrol said they are issuing warnings to drivers texting behind the wheel to educate them about the law through the end of this year.
+Unless it's a dangerous driving situation, the Florida Highway Patrol said it is issuing warnings to drivers texting behind the wheel to educate them about the law through the end of this year.

-Between July 1st and September 17th, FHP says they've issued 438 warnings and from July 1st to September 11th, 542 citations have been issued statewide by all law enforcement agencies.
+Between July 1st and September 17th, troopers said they've issued 438 warnings and from July 1st to September 11th, 542 citations have been issued statewide by all law enforcement agencies.

 Starting October 1, all school zones, school crossings and active construction zones will be completely hands-free.
 The penalty is a $60 fine and 3 points on your drivers license.
 From October 1 through December 31, 2019, Troopers will be issuing warnings for drivers using their phone in a school or active work zone.
 Starting January 1, 2020, drivers may be issued a citation.